 In terms of veterinary preparation, the first thing which needs to be done is that your pets need to be microchipped with an ISO standard microchip.
 The second thing to consider is that your pets have to be vaccinated.
 Cats over 16 weeks old need to be vaccinated with Flu and Enteritis at least 2 weeks before any intended flight date.
 Cats under 16 weeks old need to be vaccinated against Flu and Enteritis twice with 2 vaccinations at least 3 weeks apart and the second one needs to be at least 2 weeks before flight.
 For dogs over 16 weeks old, they need their full regular vaccinations (Distemper, Hepatitis, Parvovirus) at least 14 days before the flight.
 For dogs under 16 weeks old, the dogs need to have 2 vaccinations at least 4 weeks apart and the second vaccination needs to be at least 2 weeks before the flight.
-For dogs especially, it is hard to get them flown under 16 weeks old with the timescales stipulated by the Singapore authorities.
+For flying a dog UK to Singapore especially, it is hard to get them flown under 16 weeks old with the timescales stipulated by the Singapore authorities.

 A summary of the collection procedure is as follows.
 You present your AVA import licence and your passport to allow yourself into the cargo complex.
-Go to the cargo office of the relevant airline with a copy of the airway bill number for your pets, the collect all docs from the relevant airline desk.
+Go to the cargo office of the relevant airline with a copy of the airway bill number for your pets, then collect all docs from the relevant airline desk.
 You then take these docs around to the AVA CAPQ office for inspection and clearance.

 These details are lifted from the AVA website, but don’t take into account the customs clearance part and the import fees which often need to be paid.